-- Usually I would tell you to skip the masks and get some face paint and do makeup instead.
-However, this year, you NEED to be wearing a masks.
-Make sure the mask covers your nose and mouth (it really does no good if it’s not).
+- Usually, I would tell you to skip the masks and get some face paint and do makeup instead.
+However, this year, you NEED to be wearing a mask.
+Ensure the mask covers your nose and mouth (it really does no good if it’s not).

-- Since you’ll be going out at night make sure your child can be seen by motorist by putting reflective tape on their costume or bag or have them wear glow stick jewelry.
+- Since you’ll be going out at night, make sure your child can be seen by motorists by putting reflective tape on their costume or bag or have them wear glow stick jewelry.

 Trick or Treating Safety

-- Is possible stay on sidewalks.
-If there are no sidewalks stay to the side of the road, don’t walk in the middle of the street.
-Also be sure to cross the street at crosswalks and don’t run out between parked cars.
+- It is possible to stay on the sidewalks.
+If there are no sidewalks, stay to the side of the road, don’t walk in the middle of the street.
+Also, be sure to cross the street at crosswalks and don’t run out between parked cars.
 Don’t forget to look both ways before crossing the street.

 - Make sure your child is being supervised by an adult while trick or treating.
 Never let them go alone.

-- Let people give candy to you instead of grabbing it out the bowl, less contact the better.
+- Let people give you candy instead of grabbing it out of the bowl.
+Less contact, the better.